snakster/cpp.react/guides/engines/Toposort-engine.md

 `op2` represents a computationally expensive operation, while `op1` finishes quickly.
 Nonetheless, the successor of `op1` can not be updated unless `op2` has completed as well, even though there's no dependency relation between the two.

+## Conclusions

+Single-threaded Toposort provides glitch freedom and update minimality with low overhead.

-This means that toposort is well suited to parallelize wide and shallow graphs, but less so for deep graphs with multiple layers of heterogeneous nodes.
+The parallel variant is an option when dealing wide and shallow graphs, but less so for deep graphs with multiple layers of heterogeneous nodes.
 For this reason, other propagation engines should be preferred when it comes to parallelization.